 For this GoPro comparison, we’re talking models that are available late 2017/early 2018.
 I’ll give you a little heads up though because nobody wants to be the guy that buys a new camera and then finds out the brand new GoPro is getting released a week later.

 Before I bought my first GoPro, I didn’t really wonder what Go Pro should I buy, honestly… I just about the best one that was out at the time.
 Lucky for me, they had just come out with the Hero3+ so I bought the 3+ Black edition.

 New GoPro cameras are usually released in the fall (September/October) and GoPro usually makes an announcement about it earlier in the year.
-To make sure you're up to speed with all things GoPro, be sure to subscribe to my YouTube channel where I'll post any important updates to the GoPro camera lineup.
+To make sure you’re up to speed with all things GoPro, be sure to subscribe to my YouTube channel and join the VidProMom Family email list, where I’ll post any important updates to the GoPro camera lineup.
 Deal?

 Now a couple things I want to mention… the reason why this is a jargon-free, not too technical look at the GoPros is because I’m not a professional videographer or filmmaker, I’m just a mom with a GoPro and a blog and a YouTube channel so I’m not going to get too detailed in things like camera processors and sensors and I’m not going to compare footage or anything.

 And although I am a member of the GoPro family, this post is not sponsored by GoPro or anything like that.
 I also put links to several online retailers below to the cameras I mention in this video, that way you can check prices before you pull the trigger.
 (The links in this post are affiliate links, and we will be compensated when you make a purchase by clicking our links.
 Read my disclosure policy here.)

 The lineup in GoPro models has changed quite a bit over the years, and the naming conventions GoPro uses don’t keep things simple.
 Here are the current GoPro models, that have been released in the last 2ish years.